Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/github_actions_gitlab_ci_demo.md

       - python -m unittest
   ```

-- Trigger the pipeline via commit or re-trigger it in GitLab's overview
+- Trigger the pipeline via commit or re-trigger it in GitLab's overview.
-- Show different stages and their output
+- Show different stages and their output.
-- Show file in CI/CD editor
+- Show file in CI/CD editor.
     - GitLab repository -> CI/CD -> Editor
+- The students probably know the emails one gets for broken and fixed pipelines.

-### CI with explicit dependencies
+### 3. CI with explicit dependencies

 - On can also explicitly declare dependencies between jobs using the `needs` keyword: